RafaelMoreira1180778/website/README.md

 ## Theme

-The theme used in this website is the `Terminal` theme, available on [Terminal's GitHub Repository](https://github.com/panr/hugo-theme-terminal).
+The theme used in this website is the `Hugo Coder` theme, available on [`hugo-coder` GitHub Repository](https://github.com/luizdepra/hugo-coder).

-This theme was made by [Radek Kozieł @panr](https://twitter.com/panr) and is licensed under the [MIT License](https://github.com/panr/hugo-theme-terminal/blob/master/LICENSE.md).

-Fair warning: the theme currently in use has diverged from the original one, with minor, quality of life, improvements.

-## How to build and run

-You can run a development local webserver that will update whenever there is a file change by running `hugo server` at the root of the project.

-To generate the static (HTML/CSS) files you can run `hugo` at the root of the project as well.

 ## License

-Copyright © 2022 Rafael Moreira
+Copyright © 2024 Rafael Moreira

 This repository and all it's code is licensed under the [MIT License](./LICENSE).